Luba-Katanga language

 Luba-Katanga, also known as Luba-Shaba and Kiluba (Kiluba), is a Bantu language (Zone L) of Central Africa.
 It is spoken mostly in the south-east area of the Democratic Republic of the Congo by the Luba people.

-Kiluba is spoken in the area around Kabongo, Kamina, Luena, Lubudi, Malemba Nkulu, Mulongo, Kabalo and Kaniama,mostly in Katanga.
-Some 500 years ago or more, the Luba Kasai left Katanga and settled in the Kasai; since then, Luba Kasai (Chiluba) has evolved until it is no longer mutually intelligible with Luba Katanga.
+Kiluba is spoken in the area around Kabongo, Kamina, Luena, Lubudi, Malemba Nkulu, Mulongo, Kabalo and Kaniama, mostly in Katanga.
+Kiluba is not and has never been mutually intelligible with Tshiluba.
+From linguistic analysis it can also be seen that neither was derived from the other due to linguistic and tonal compositions.
+The two groups of people have distinct historical origins according to their oral traditions and history.

-Luba-Katanga alphabet
+Just like the vast majority of bantu languages, they both distinctly have bantu dialects to which they are closely related to and share historical ties with.

+Writing

 Luba-Katanga has 22 letters, 5 vowels and 17 consonants.